codingLogan/card-calendar-prompt/README.md

 ## Bash Setup

-Add the following lines to the end of your `~/.bashrc` file. (feel free to customize the PS1 prompt to your liking)
+Add the following lines to the end of your `~/.bashrc` file. (feel free to customize the PS1 string to your liking)

 ```sh
 # Card Calendar plugin